-The paper compares the characteristics of urban freight transport in some European cities.
-The analysis is based on similar surveys carried out in recent years involving interviews with retailers and transport operators.
+The paper compares the characteristics of urban freight transport in some European cities, implementing a methodology which uses similar interviews with retailers and transport operators.
 The main objective of this study is to evaluate the similarities and differences in terms of socio-economic characteristics and commercial structures, and current distribution patterns followed by different transport and logistics operators.
-The study shows that there are some different patterns of urban distribution that need to be taken into account when implementing city logistics measures.
+The study shows the flexibility of the methodology used in different applicative contexts and points out that there are some different patterns of urban distribution that need to be taken into account when implementing city logistics measures.

-© 2017 The Authors.
-Published by Elsevier B.V.
-Peer-review under responsibility of the scientific committee of the 20th EURO Working Group on Transportation Meeting.
+Copyright © 2018 Elsevier Ltd. All rights reserved.
+Selection and peer-review under responsibility of the scientific committee of the EURO Mini Conference on "Advances in Freight Transportation and Logistics" (emc-ftl2018).

-Keywords: urban goods transport; city logistics, urban goods data.
+Keywords: urban goods transport; city logistics, urban goods data